Samuelson777/Weather-App/README.md

 - **Search Functionality**: Users can enter a city name to get the current weather.
 - **Display Weather Information**: Show temperature, weather conditions, humidity, and wind speed.
 - **Responsive Design**: Ensure the app looks good on both desktop and mobile devices.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/Weather-App/blob/main/LICENSE) file for details.